geraldm24/RookiePackage/README.md

 # RookiePackage

-## This code is a function to clean data making a the information lower case.
+## This code is a function to clean data making all the information lower case.